huseyinbattal3469/required_functions_for_ds/README.md

 cat_cols, num_cols, cat_but_car = grab_col_names(df)
 ```

-## Contributing

-Contributions are welcome!
-If you have any improvements or additional functions to add, feel free to fork this repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.